DataFire/Integrations/integrations/generated/google_identitytoolkit/README.md

   * otaApp `string`: The native app package for OTA installation.
   * providerId `string`: The IdP ID.
 For white listed IdPs it's a short domain name e.g. google.com, aol.com, live.net and yahoo.com.
 For other OpenID IdPs it's the OP identifier.
   * sessionId `string`: The session_id passed by client.
+  * tenantId `string`: For multi-tenant use cases, in order to construct sign-in URL with the correct IDP parameters, Firebear needs to know which Tenant to retrieve IDP configs from.
+  * tenantProjectNumber `string`: Tenant project number to be used for idp discovery.

 ### IdentitytoolkitRelyingpartyDeleteAccountRequest
 * IdentitytoolkitRelyingpartyDeleteAccountRequest `object`: Request to delete account.